 Learning Disabilities and Attentional Disabilities:

-A neuropsychological or psycho-educational evaluation conducted by an appropriately licensed professional* that clearly diagnoses a disability and/or provides records showing the history of a disability.
+Students requesting accommodations on the basis of cognitive, attentional, or learning disabilities should provide a neuropsychological or psycho-educational evaluation conducted by an appropriately licensed professional* that clearly diagnoses a disability and/or provides records showing the history of a disability.

 Examples of tests used includes:

-- Recognized IQ test such as the WAIS-R
+- Recognized IQ test, such as the WAIS-R

-The evaluation must include DSM or ICD diagnosis, aswell as specific recommendations for academic accommodations.
+The evaluation must include DSM or ICD diagnosis, as well as specific recommendations for academic accommodations.

-Disease-Related, Mobility (Physical), or Systemic Disabilities:
+Disease-Related, Mobility (Physical), Sensory or Systemic Disabilities:

-Students requesting accommodations on the basis of disease-related, mobility (physical), or systemic disabilities must provide documentation from his or her doctor consisting of:
+Students requesting accommodations on the basis of disease-related, mobility (physical), sensory, or systemic disabilities must provide documentation from his or her doctor consisting of:

 - An identification of the disabling condition(s).